-First of all, the award-winning non-fiction author, Jenny Higgins, has released her children’s book about pre-confederation Newfoundland and Labrador women.
+In July the award-winning non-fiction author, Jenny Higgins, launched her children’s book about pre-confederation Newfoundland and Labrador women.
 I had a lot of fun creating digital collages that illustrate these action-packed women from the suffragette era.
-This project is published by Boulder Press and we’re promoting it at events through out this summer.
+I will have copies of this Boulder Books publication for sale at every event I attend this summer.

 Upcoming Events this Summer and Fall: